 Standardized Intranet Site Map

 So we set up a standard intranet site map.
-Here’s a stripped-down sample:
+Here’s an abstract example:

 Home – Start Page